auth0/docs/articles/connections/enterprise/azure-active-directory-native.md

 # Native Azure Active Directory applications with Auth0 (Resource Owner flow)

 In addition to the **WS-Federation** and **OpenID Connect** flows, it's also possible to use the **Resource Owner** flow with Azure AD.
 This flow allows you to capture and validate a user's credentials (email and password) instead of showing the Azure AD login page.
-While this is not the recommended approach for security and SSO reasons, **Resource Owner** flow could be used in Native mobile scenarios or to batch process authentication with Azure AD.
+While this is not the recommended approach for security and <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> reasons, **Resource Owner** flow could be used in Native mobile scenarios or to batch process authentication with Azure AD.

 This setup will require two applications, a *Web Application and/or Web API* and a *Native Client Application*.
 From Azure AD's point of view, users will be authenticated using the *Native Client Application* to gain access to the *Web Application and/or Web API*.
 If you are looking to manage authentication in your application, see [Next Steps](#next-steps) below.